Blog

 If you have any questions, please feel free to contact our office located in Coshocton, OH .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Dr. Tupper from Coshocton Foot Health Center.
+Tarsal tunnel syndrome can be very uncomfortable to live with.
+If you are experiencing tarsal tunnel syndrome, contact Dr. Tupper of Coshocton Foot Health Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Coshocton, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.